AbdullahAbdelhakeem6484/ITI_Graduation_Project1_SISR_BY_GAN/README.md

   <h3>The main contributions of this paper is:</h3>

-<ul><li>This paper generates state-of-the-art results on upsampling (4x) as measured by PNSR (Peak Signal-to-Noise Ratio) and SSIM(Structural Similarity) with 16 block deep SRResNet network optimize for MSE.
+<ul><li>This paper generates state-of-the-art results on upsampling (4x) as measured by PNSR (Peak Signal-to-Noise Ratio) and SSIM(Structural Similarity) with 16 block deep SRResNet network optimize for MSE.</ul></li>
-<ul><li>The authors propose a new  Super Resolution GAN in which the authors replace the MSE based content loss with the  loss calculated on VGG layer
+<ul><li>The authors propose a new  Super Resolution GAN in which the authors replace the MSE based content loss with the  loss calculated on VGG layerul></li>
-<ul><li>SRGAN was able to generate state-of-the-art results which the author validated with extensive Mean Opinion Score (MOS) test on three public benchmark datasets.
+<ul><li>SRGAN was able to generate state-of-the-art results which the author validated with extensive Mean Opinion Score (MOS) test on three public benchmark datasets.ul></li>